 We can maintain ourselves as strong, independent women, without being militant, masculine feminists!!!
 After all, wasn’t this what feminism was all about in the first place–women being able to be themselves without fear of consequences just because they are being themselves . . . and not being ridiculed by others, especially their sisters.

 Perhaps they just need to find SOME way to be a victim?
 Being a victim is SOOO trendy these days.
 But wait, I thought feminism was all about female POWER!?

 So, here I am.
 Just who I am, as I am.
 And I’m happy to be me, and to be unique.
 I’m happy to stand up for what I believe in and be a strong voice cutting through the bullshit.
 I’m a woman and I’m feminine.
 There almost seems to be a sense that women believe they need to act less like a woman or less feminine to be a true feminist.
 We do not need to act like a man to appear strong.
 There is power is femininity that is very different from the strength of masculinity.
 And I believe we need both…the feminine and the masculine!
 We should not bash one to promote the other.

 This meme below says it all.
 Hey I’m all for sexy Sluts, but why be so angry about it?
 Why pretend that everyone is out to get you?
 They’re not.
 In fact, nobody really cares.
 Just do your thing and stop trying to bring attention to it.
 The more you shout and pout and march in the streets, the more people disrespect your message, and think you’re being annoyingly dramatic.
-There is nothing wrong with “Slut Power,” but when you make a scene, you look like you have Daddy issues. 😉 We do not need other peoples’ approval to do what we believe in.
-It seems to be all about the “oh-so-trendy” “I’m a victim” mentality that the Far Left has been so successful at promoting . . .
+There is nothing wrong with “Slut Power,” but when you make a scene, people tend not to listen to your message.
+We do not need other peoples’ approval to do what we believe in.
+It seems to be all about the ever popular “I’m a victim” mentality that society these days has been so successful at promoting . . .